lapinek/platform-scripting-examples/am/oidc-claims/README.md

     ### Trusted Relying Party (RP)

     In these conditions, a _trusted_ RP application running in a different domain could maintain a (CTS-Based) user session at AM by providing the SSO token in a REST call to the [/json/sessions/](https://backstage.forgerock.com/docs/am/7.1/sessions-guide/managing-sessions-REST.html) endpoint.

+    > To make this call silently from a browser, via an XHR request, you will need to add the session token header name (typically, iPlanetDirectoryPro) to the accepted headers in your CORS service configuration, in the AM console > CONFIGURE > Global Services > CORS Service > Secondary Configurations > _CORS configuration name_ > Accepted Headers.

     The SSO token could be obtained from the `session` object with its `getTokenID()` method.